 9.5.1 Options for Maintaining International Security

-The UN (18.104.22.168) was founded explicitly to reduce countries’ dependence on Self-Protection, but in its current mode of operation it isn’t able to guarantee peace (7.4.4).
-There have been some ideas for replacing it, or bypassing it, but they are unrealistic.
+The UN (6.6.6) was founded explicitly to reduce countries’ dependence on self-protection, but in its current mode of operation it isn’t able to guarantee peace (7.4.4).
+Alternative geopolitical options are compared below, concluding with the observation that the UN is a good basis for the design of a more robust system for maintaining international security:

-The American Defense Planning Guidance of 1991-92 declared that America should use its power to “Prevent the Reemergence of a New Rival”, either on former Soviet territory or elsewhere, to maintain a ‘unipolar world’.
+That has been the de facto system since the end of the Cold War, but it has become unstable.
+The American Defense Planning Guidance of 1991-92 declared that America should use its power to “Prevent the Reemergence of a New Rival”, either on former Soviet territory or elsewhere, to maintain its hegemony.
 And Robert Kagan vividly described his vision of America’s role as the world’s sheriff, in his essay The power divide:

 “The US does act as a sheriff, perhaps self-appointed but widely welcomed nevertheless, trying to enforce some peace and justice in what Americans see as a lawless world where outlaws need to be deterred, often through the muzzle of a gun.”